owlbarn/tutorial/book/signal/README.md

 # Signal Processing

-Signal processing is an electrical engineering sub-field that focuses on analysing, modifying and synthesizing signals such as sound, images and biological measurements.
-(WIKI)
-It covers a wide range of techniques.
+We rely on signals such as sound and images to convey information.
+The signal processing is a field that's about analysing, generation, and transformation of signals.
+Its applications can be seen in a wide range of fields: audio processing, speech recognition, image processing, communication system, data science, etc.
 In this chapter we mainly focus on Fourier Transform, the core idea in signal processing and modern numerical computing.
-We introduce its basic idea, and then demonstrate how Owl support FFT with examples and applications.
+We introduce its basic idea, and then demonstrate how Owl supports FFT with examples and applications.
 We also cover the relationship between FFT and Convolution, and filters.

 ## Discrete Fourier Transform